MaximilianToe/DQNProject/README.md

 that would tell us our return for each pair of state and action, such that for each state we could simply pick the action that maximizes this function.
 Unfortunately, our world is not perfect and we do not have such a function.
-However, this is where neutral networks as universal function approximators come into play.
+However, this is where neural networks as universal function approximators come into play.
 The idea is to train a neural network $Q^{\mathrm{DQN}}$ to approximate the function $Q$.
 Using Bellman's principle of optimality, we can express the return at time $t$ as a combination of the short-term reward for a given action, together with the (discounted) return of the remaining decision problem that results from the chosen action.
 Hence $Q$ should satisfy

 $$Q(s, a) = r + \gamma  \cdot \mathrm{max}_{a'}(Q(s', a'))$$

-If our neural network $Q^{\mathrm{DQN}}$ approximates the unknown $Q$ function, we should expect that it also satisfies this equation, at least up to a very small error, and this is what we are trying to achieve during our optimization steps.
+If our neural network $Q^{\mathrm{DQN}}$ approximates the unknown $Q$ function, we should expect that it also satisfies this equation, at least up to a very small error.
+This is what we are trying to achieve during our optimization step.
 The failure of this equation to hold is known as the temporal difference error which we denote by $\delta$.

 $$ \delta = Q^{\mathrm{DQN}}(s,a) -(r + \gamma \cdot \mathrm{max}_{a'}(Q^{\mathrm{DQN}}(s',a')))$$